equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 ### Sinatra

-So now we understand how API Gateway and AWL Lambda works I can finally explain how is it even possible that you can run Sinatra on AWS Lambda?
+So now we understand how API Gateway and AWS Lambda works I can finally explain how is it even possible that you can run Sinatra on AWS Lambda?